How to Make Rajma Chawal (Kidney Bean Curry and Rice)

 - Brown the onions so that the rice gets a brown tinge while cooking.
 If you wish to keep the rice white, do not brown the rice.
 When the onions have browned, add about 1/4 cup water and stir a few times.

-- Add 1.5 tsp salt and stir a few times.
-Add the soaked rice without the water.
+- Add 1.5 tsp salt and stir a few times, then add the soaked rice without the water.
 Add 3 cups water and mix well.
 Keep the heat on high and let the water come to a boil.

-- When the water starts bubbling a bit, cover the rice with a lid and reduce heat to low.
-Cook until the added water dries up and keep checking a few times in between.
+- When the water starts bubbling a bit, cover the dish with a lid and reduce heat to low.
+Cook until the water dries up.
 This should take about 15 minutes.

 - After 15 minutes of cooking, all of the water should have boiled off.
-The rice is ready, but put the lid back on and let the rice sit for 5 minutes before serving.
+The rice is ready.
+Turn the heat off but put the lid back on the pot and let the rice sit for 5 minutes before serving.

 Ingredients for Rajma Curry